With the arrival of October comes the necessity to discuss Thanksgiving and diabetes.

 Use a kitchen scale and measuring cups to help determine portion sizes and carb counts.

 Take your insulin and enjoy an after-dinner walk to help keep those blood sugar levels from spiking too much.

 Above all enjoy yourself, after all, it is a time to celebrate.

 I wish you all a safe and happy Thanksgiving.

-Don’t forget to leave your tips or maybe even favorite recipes in the comment section below.
+Don’t forget to leave your tips or maybe even your favourite recipes in the comment section below.